 Care should be used in the design of an ALARM SYSTEM if an OPERATOR is permitted to set an ALARM LIMIT to extreme values.
-Such action by the OPERATOR can have the effect of defeating both the auditory and visual ALARM SIGNALS, without providing a visual indication that the ALARM CONDITION is effectively disabled (see 6.8.2 aaa) fifth dashed item).
+Such action by the OPERATOR can have the effect of defeating both the auditory and visual ALARM SIGNALS, without providing a visual indication that the ALARM CONDITION is effectively disabled (see the second paragraph of 5.2.1).